Alternative assessments in response to COVID-19:

 Before you start

-The faculty can provide an introduction letter, which may be presented to a potential employer when seeking a placement.
-The letter will confirm you’re a student of the University seeking an opportunity to fulfil a practical experience requirement as part of your degree.
+The faculty can provide an introduction letter, which may be presented to a potential employer when seeking an internship.
+The letter will confirm you’re a student of the University seeking an opportunity to fulfil the requirement as part of your degree.

 - Part A - Student completes and signs